 Many factors take a heavy toll on your body.
 As you age, your body changes.
-Some age gracefully, some appear way too old for their age.
+Some age slowly, some appear too old for their age.
 In today’s time, people are diagnosed with chronic illnesses by the time they hit 30s.
-Research says that these chronic illnesses are largely because of our lifestyle habits.
+Research says that these chronic illnesses have a connection with our lifestyle and habits.

-We interviewed couple of doctors, and they offered the following advice to reduce the risk of health problems and age gracefully.
+Doctors offer the following advice to reduce the risk of health problems and age healthily.

 One of the major causes of your health problems and skin issues is stress.
-As you age, your heart walls become more stiff and the blood flow becomes more slow.
+As you age, your heart walls become stiffer and the blood flow grows slower.
 Stress releases adrenaline into the blood which speeds up your heart and can trigger heart problems like irregular heartbeats and heart attack.

 Start meditating, exercise regularly, and practice yoga.
 Deep breathing is also very helpful.

 Your kidneys become smaller as you age.
 There will be less blood flowing, and the filtration doesn’t happen all that well.
 Toxins and wastes might not be removed efficiently.

 As you age, reduce the intake of nonsteroidal anti-inflammatory medications.
 They can damage your kidneys.

 Stop smoking and let your lungs breathe fresh air

 With age, your lung muscles weaken.
 The best way to preserve your lung function is to not smoke.
 Even secondhand smoke can affect lung function and increase your risk for lung disease.